-How does compensation for “pain and suffering” work?
+How does compensation for pain and suffering work in Texas?
 It’s pretty murky.
-You should have a good personal injury lawyer.
+You should have a good injury lawyer.

 As you may already have guessed, this is not a clear or easy-to-resolve issue.
 We can’t say how your situation will play out.
 But, we can give you the basics of how “pain and suffering” usually works.

 Here are a few factors that can impact damages for pain and suffering:

 - How severe your injuries are

 - How much pain someone typically experiences with your injuries

 - How those injuries affect you at your job and in your daily life

 - The medical treatment your injuries required or will require in the future